sieve-dev-sudo/edev-learning-course/README.md

 - Hook up the login/sign up/contact forms to a real backend
 - Add active-page nav highlighting via JavaScript
 - Replace the SVG tree with a real background photo
-- Add a mobile hamburger menu for the nav links